SBNoor/fNN/README.md

 **-j JNN**

 This ﬂag will run the neural network described by Qian and Sejnowski, which is a simple one hidden layer feed-forward neural network that requires a single sequence as an input.
 This neural network will run by default if you provide a single fasta sequence even without the above mentioned ﬂag.
-The command is :
+The command is:

 ```
-python tool.py -j JNN <file _ name>.fasta
+python tool.py -j JNN <file_name>.fasta
 ```

 **-js MSA**